plast-lab/doop/README.md

 installation directory.
 You may use the `--lbhome` option if you want to run the specific analysis via a different LogicBlox version.

+### Using a properties file to specify the default options
+Doop searches for a `doop.properties` file in the following places:

+* in the doop's home directory (`$DOOP_HOME/doop.properties`).
+* in the user's home directory (`$HOME/doop.properties`).

+This way, Doop supports both:

+* global options, which are applied to all analyses (placed in the `$DOOP_HOME/doop.properties` file),
+* personal options, which are applied to a specific user's analyses (placed in the `$HOME/doop.properties` file).

+To create the `doop.properties` file with all the supported options, issue the following:

+    $ ./gradlew createProperties

 ### Directories created

-The Doop application creates the following directories in the DOOP_HOME:
+Doop creates the following directories in the DOOP_HOME:

-* out: contains the analyses files (processed logic, jars, etc).
+* out: contains the analyses files (processed logic, jars, LogicBlox workspace, etc).
 * results: contains symlinks to the analyses files.
 * logs: log files of the analyses, which are automatically recycled every day.

 ## Local Install

-Instead of generating the zip or tarball, we can instruct Gradle to install the Doop app directly in the cloned directory:
+Instead of generating the zip or tarball, we can instruct Gradle to install the Doop app directly in the development
+directory:

     $ ./gradlew installApp